Bantayan Island is an off-the-beaten-path destination in Cebu that is said to be the Boracay of the south!

-There are so many epic things to do in Bantayan Island including white sand beaches, saltwater lagoons, mangrove boardwalks, cave pools, old ruins, skydiving and island hopping!
-Bantayan Island is said to be the Boracay of the south and it sure gives it a run for its money!
+There are so many awesome things to do in Bantayan Island including white sand beaches, saltwater lagoons, mangrove boardwalks, cave pools, old ruins, skydiving, and island hopping, to name a few.

 Bantayan Island is located in the Visayan Sea off the northwestern coast of Cebu Island in the Philippines.